What kind of video can you make?

 - Don’t delete any of your clips or other media until you’re sure you’ve finished editing and you’ve safely exported your movies.

-I run one-day courses on iPhone/iPad filmmaking for organisations in the UK and Europe, including businesses, nonprofits, charities, research organisations, theatre companies, museums and universities.
+I run half-day, one-day and two-day courses on iPhone/iPad filmmaking for organisations in the UK and Europe, including businesses, nonprofits, charities, research organisations, theatre companies, museums and universities.
+Learn more